frictionlessdata/website-old/tools/index.md

 ## Guides

-* Creating and using Data Packages in Python *coming soon*
+* Creating and using Data Packages in Python: http://frictionlessdata.io/guides/#python-guides
 * Creating and using Data Packages in R *coming soon*

 ## Libraries